IE Reporting Glossary

 - Reimbursable FTE: The State of Oregon does not reimburse the College for all generated FTE.
 COCC does not receive reimbursement for FTE generated out of state or internationally or for a selection of hobby/recreation courses offered by community learning.
 Reimbursable FTE is determined by taking the total FTE and subtracting the non-reimbursable FTE.

-Part Time Student: A student taking 11 or fewer credits is considered part-time (including audit courses).
+Full-time Student: A student taking 12 or more credits in a term is considered full-time (including audit courses).